grz0zrg/fsynth/README.md

  * *prod_files* contain a list of files and directories that will be copied to the production system
  * *prod* is a shell script which produce an archive from *prod_files*, perform additional cleaning and unarchive over SSH
- * *setup* is a script which is executed on the server after everything has been uploaded and which configure Fragment for the system
+ * *setup* is a script which is executed on the server after everything has been uploaded and which configure Fragment for the production system

-## Server structure
+## Server architecture

  * main app. directory is /home/fs/fsynth with user "fs"
  * NGINX reverse proxy for fsdb/fss, simple NGINX rules for landing page and main app.
+ * pm2 is used as a process manager

 ## Stuff used to make this: